AtomicTessellator/fhi-vibes/README.md

 cp hilde.cfg.template hilde.cfg
 ```

 and edit according to system.
+The `aims_command` is a command or script that takes care
+of running aims.
+This can be either just `mpirun aims.x`, or a script loading necessary
+modules etc. and finally calling `srun aims.x` on a cluster.

 Install Hilde:

 ```
-python setup.py install --prefix /your/preferred/folder
+pip install --user -U .
 ```

 Alternatively, you can create and activate a virtual environment holding the